AliAbbasGabol/Numerical-Analysis/README.md

 # Numerical-Analysis
 This repository contains Python implementations of various numerical analysis methods that I've studied.
 It serves as a collection of algorithms and techniques from the field of numerical mathematics, aimed at solving a wide range of mathematical problems.
 The repository includes methods for:

-Newton Interpolation(with polynomial generation and point approximation) Lagrange Interpolation(with polynomial generation and point approximation) And more to be added alongthe way
+Newton Interpolation(with polynomial generation and point approximation) <br>
+Lagrange Interpolation(with polynomial generation and point approximation) And more to be added alongthe way